THU-luvision/Flashfusion/README.md

 ## Citing

-If you find our code useful, please kindly cite our paper:
+If you find our code useful, please kindly cite the following papers:

 ```bibtex
 @inproceedings{han2018flashfusion,